SoFi Invest vs. Wealthfront – Overview

 What is SoFi Invest?

 SoFi stands for Social Finance and is best known as a student loan refinance company.
-Since their inception, however, SoFi has begun to offer many other financial products and services to well-qualified clients.
+Since their inception, however, SoFi has expanded to offer many financial products and services to well-qualified clients.

 SoFi Invest is one of the company’s financial segments and includes the following investment options: